Jknand23/apex-flow-circuit/DEPLOY_TO_ITCH.md

    - Navigate to `builds/web/`
    - Create a ZIP file containing ALL files (index.html, .js, .wasm, .pck files)
    - Name it: `ApexFlowCircuit-Web.zip`

+4. **macOS Build**:
+   - The macOS export already creates a ZIP file
+   - It will be at `builds/macos/ApexFlowCircuit.zip`
+   - This contains the .app bundle

 ## Publishing on itch.io